arrows going upwards and to the right

 The best systems provide an audit trail of every adjustment or reversal, and they offer data entry controls to prevent errors.

-Most importantly, when it comes to the audit trail feature, the best systems are date-sensitive, meaning that transactions are logged by transaction date rather than within a transaction period.
+Most importantly, when it comes to the audit trail software, the best systems are date-sensitive, meaning that transactions are logged by transaction date rather than within a transaction period.

 The Benefits of Date Sensitivity

-As a component of the audit trail, date sensitivity allows users to quickly and easily find as much information as possible.
+As a component of the audit trail software, date sensitivity allows users to quickly and easily find as much information as possible.

 This feature impacts just about every aspect of the construction accounting software package, and it provides endless benefits to both system users and end users (e.g., accounts payable clerk, controller, and CPA).